Guide to Start a House Cleaning Business

 It will be helpful to those who are just starting out and don’t have their first client yet, this guide will help you get started and ready to get your first clients.

 This guide will help those who may already have a handful of clients but are ready to get serious about their business and make it a legal business.

 How to Start a House Cleaning Business in 9 steps

 Disclosure: Some of the links below are Affiliate Links.
 What that means is I may earn a small commission if you click on one.
 This comes at no additional cost to you as the buyer.
 All of these products are products that I used exclusively in my Cleaning Business.
 I only recommend products or services which I have used, tested, and highly respect.
 When you order through my link it helps to provide you with free content.
 I greatly appreciate your support!

 1. Create a Business Plan for your cleaning business

 Estimated Cost: FREE!
 There is no cost in you creating your own business plan.

-Because of the ever changing markets and needs of your customers, your business plan is an ever changing document.
-Therefore, keep in mind that as your cleaning business grows and the markets change, you will want to re-evaluate your plan.
+Because of the ever-changing markets and needs of your customers, your business plan is a living document.
+As your house cleaning business grows and the markets change, you will want to re-evaluate your plan.

-- Where will you service?
-Will you service your local neighborhoods?
+Are you going to only service specific neighborhoods?
 A local city or metropolitan area?

 2. Pick a name for your house cleaning business